dingaaling/webcam-mirror/README.md

     │   ├── zipmap.json         <- Dataset that maps zipcode to county >
     │   ├── fb_propublica.json  <- Propublica FB ads dataset >

+*Note: in the repo models, portraits, and data folders are in root.zip file
 --------

 ## Getting this running on your computer

 Requirements:
+- Python3
+- Computer with Webcam

 ```
 pip install requirements.txt
 ```